M-2499/Mars_data/README.md

 **Introduction**

-Welcome to the Mars Data Scraping and Analysis project!
 In this repository, you'll find a collection of Jupyter Notebook files that showcase the process of extracting and analyzing data related to Mars.
-Our goal is to utilize web scraping techniques to gather valuable insights about Mars news articles and temperature data.
-By combining these techniques with data analysis using Python libraries, we aim to uncover intriguing patterns and information about the Martian environment.
+My goal is to utilize web scraping techniques, with the aid of tools like Splinter and Beautiful Soup, to gather valuable insights about Mars news articles and temperature data .
+By combining these techniques with data analysis using Python libraries, I aim to uncover intriguing patterns and information about the Martian environment.

 **Tools Utilized**